La Sportiva Trango Tech GTX

 See the Women's Trango Tech GTX See the Men's Trango Tech GTX

-Designed for long, demanding missions in the mountains, La Sportiva’s new-for-2019 Trango Tech GTX effectively bridges the gap between a hiking and a mountaineering boot.
+Designed for long, demanding missions in the mountains, La Sportiva’s Trango Tech GTX effectively bridges the gap between a hiking and mountaineering boot.
 We took the hybrid (both the men's and women's versions) on an expedition into the Alaska Range, using it as our do-all boot for steep snow travel, glacier and moraine crossings, and cross-country hiking.
 In the end, despite its streamlined and lightweight build, the Trango Tech thoroughly impressed us with its remarkable stability and on-trail performance.
-Below we break down the Trango Tech GTX’s best uses, weight, traction, stability and support, waterproofing, fit and sizing, and more.
-To see how it stacks up, see our articles on the best mountaineering boots and best approach shoes.
+Below we break down our experiences with the Trango Tech.
+To see how it stacks up to the competition, see our articles on the best mountaineering boots and best approach shoes.

 Blurring the line between hiking and mountaineering boot, the La Sportiva Trango Tech GTX is designed for long days in the mountains that start below treeline, travel over snow, and end high on rock summits.
 For many climbers and alpine scramblers, it’s a niche piece that fills a previously gaping hole in footwear options.
 I’ve often griped about my approach shoes not being burly or supportive enough to kick steps in snow or securely fit a crampon, and similarly bemoaned my mountaineering boots for being too stiff and bulky to hike or climb rock.
 The Trango Tech effectively bridges that gap, making it ideal for all-in-one missions that involve long approaches, snow travel, and rock climbing.